NAHJ/2018-coding-track/README.md

 There's 2 lines to change.

 You can also comment/uncomment lines in that file to customize exactly what parts of bootstrap are loaded.

-////////////

-TODO:

-Set up website on Netlify - E
-Check with Lazaro Gamio again about participating in the sessions, let him know about what is available for teaching - E Break down classes into a more somethign structure fix later Think Like a Programmer - C
-¡Hola Mundo!
-Welcome to the world of HTML + CSS - C Hello Javascript - E
-Javascript and Beyond - E
-Reach out to Robert about budget again - E and cc: C Figure out what the js repl online is called - E maybe use those for embeds